 Welcome!

-My name is Maximilian Fuchs, I am a PhD candidate in financial economics at Copenhagen Business School and a research fellow at the European Central Bank.
+My name is Maximilian Fuchs, I am a PhD candidate in financial economics at Copenhagen Business School and former research fellow at the European Central Bank.
 I have professional experience in banking, insurance, and research.

 Feel free to reach out!